Roll Over Beethoven: Recording

 The session was produced by the Chess brothers, Leonard and Phil.
-The song was released as Chess single 1626.

 Release

-Berry's version was originally released as a single by Chess Records in May 1956, with "Drifting Heart" as the B-side.
+Berry's version was originally released as single 1626 by Chess Records in May 1956, with "Drifting Heart" as the B-side.

 It peaked at number two on the Billboard R&B chart and number 29 on the pop chart.
 "Roll Over Beethoven" and three other Berry songs were included on the album Rock, Rock, Rock, promoted as the soundtrack of the film of the same name, but only four of the 12 songs on the album were used in the film.

 "Roll Over Beethoven" has been released numerous times on compilation albums, including Chuck Berry Twist and The Chess Box.

 Legacy

 Berry's single was one of 50 recordings chosen in 2003 by the Library of Congress to be added to the National Recording Registry.
 In 2004, "Roll Over Beethoven" was ranked number 97 on Rolling Stone's list of "The 500 Greatest Songs of All Time".
 The accompanying review stated that it "became the ultimate rock & roll call to arms, declaring a new era".

 Koda calls it a "masterpiece" that helped to define rock and roll.

+In 1990, the 1956 recording of the song by Chuck Berry on Chess Records was inducted into the Grammy Hall of Fame.

 Cover versions

-"Roll Over Beethoven" is one of the most widely covered songs in popular music – "a staple of rock and roll bands", according to Koda – with notable versions by Jerry Lee Lewis and Linda Gail Lewis(#12Can), the Beatles, Carl Perkins, and Electric Light Orchestra.
+"Roll Over Beethoven" is one of the most widely covered songs in popular music – "a staple of rock and roll bands", according to Koda – with notable versions by Gene Vincent, Jerry Lee Lewis and Linda Gail Lewis (#12 Can), the Beatles, Carl Perkins, and Electric Light Orchestra.